abstract-machine-learning/saver/README.md

 When SAVer returns more than one label, it may happen either due to the classifier really being not robust, or because of a loss of precision induced by the abstraction process.
 ![Example of not provable robustness](https://raw.githubusercontent.com/svm-abstract-verifier/saver/master/doc/images/example-top.svg?sanitize=true)

+More information can be found on [Robustness Verification of Support Vector Machines](https://arxiv.org/abs/1904.11803).

 ## Requirements

  - Any C99-compatible C compiler